tcltk/tcl/doc/markdown/msgcat.md

 :::

 **::msgcat::mcpackagenamespaceget**
 : Return the package namespace of the caller.
-This command handles all cases described in section **OBJECT ORIENTED PROGRAMMING**.
+This command handles all cases described in section [Object oriented programming].

 Example usage is a tooltip package, which saves the caller package namespace to update the translation each time the tooltip is shown: